-- Deciding on appropriate reference to line manager, ensuring that they have access to clear and accurate information to enable effective decision-making. - The role demands an ability to research the facts and analyse them dispassionately. - The post requires the ability to communicate persuasively and convincingly.
+- Deciding on appropriate reporting to line manager, ensuring that they have access to clear and accurate information to enable effective decision-making. - The role demands an ability to conduct research and analyse them dispassionately. - The post requires the ability to communicate persuasively and convincingly.